Snippets of info showing old abandoned roads and railroads.

 Mr. Hale tells us the passenger car photos are from 1986 and 1987, just three years or so after the line was severed from Hardin to Paducah.
 The other photos are from around 1999-2000.

-Thanks to Michael Hale for sharing the photos.
+Thanks to Michael Hale for sharing the photos and providing the information.
 If you have any you'd like to share, please get in touch with us.Read More...